-Turkish columnist, including NazlıIlıcak (2013) and Cengiz Candar (2013) wrote critical articles discussing the concept of "precious isolation" and arguing that "precious isolation could curb Turkey's newly established soft power in the Middle East and alienate Turkey from the EU.
-In Turkey and in the EU countries, many are concerned with the on divergent political values, yet keep their guarded optimism for Turkey's EU bid.
+Turkish columnists, including Nazlı Ilıcak (2013) and Cengiz Candar (2013), wrote critical articles discussing the concept of precious isolation and arguing that precious isolation could curb Turkey's newly established soft power in the Middle East and alienate Turkey from the EU.
+In Turkey and in the EU countries, many are concerned about divergent political values, yet keep their guarded optimism for Turkey's EU bid.